BenedicteColnet/BenedicteColnet.github.io/_pages/about.md

 **Short biography**

 After high school I hesitated between science and economy, and finally decided to pursue scientific studies.
 I graduated from *École polytechnique* and obtained a M.Sc. in bioinformatics from *Sorbonne Université*.
-Before I start as a Ph.D.student I worked in different places and companies during almost three years in total: industry, computational biology, and also enforcement of the French covid19 crisis team in 2020.
+I worked in different places and companies during almost three years in total.